LeandroBarone/python-ascii_magic/README.md

 # Changelog

 ### v2.4 - Oct 2025
-- Removed Colorama dependency (no longer needed in latest versions of Windows)
+- Removed Colorama dependency (no longer needed in the latest versions of Windows)
 - to_image_file()
 - to_character_list()
 - print_palette()